 The definition can be changed in the derived structure, but it must still be logically consistent with the definition in the base. e.g. the base element may be defined as "Result value" and this structure could define it as "Plasma Cholesterol Test Value", but not "Result status".

-The cardinality must be a subset of the allowable cardinality in the base structure i.e. the minumum must be >= the base minimum, and the maximum must be <= the base maximum
+The cardinality must be a subset of the allowable cardinality in the base structure i.e. the minimum must be >= the base minimum, and the maximum must be <= the base maximum

 Note that because of slicing, there can be more than one element for the same path.
 For details, see Profiling resources